emotz/passwordkeeper/README.md

 ## Tech description

+`Vagrantfile` is a configuration file for `Vagrant`.
+It is used to provide conservative environment amongst developers machines.

 `fe/jsconfig.json` is a Visual Studio Code file for project definition.

 `fe/tests/typings.json` configuration file for `typings` - it is used to provide intellisense.